faucet-pipeline/docs/content/faq.md

 }
 ```

-(This is necessary, because faucet assumes we're consuming ES6 modules by
+(This is necessary because faucet assumes we're consuming ES6 modules by
 default)

 ## I get an error (ENOSPC) when watching files on Linux.
 What can I do?